Thomas Francis Meagher Illustration

 The Thomas Francis Meagher 177th Anniversary Tricolour Celebration is a historic event taking place in the city of Waterford, Ireland from March 7th to March 10th, 2025.
 This commemoration marks the life and legacy of Thomas Francis Meagher, an Irish American Patriot who played a pivotal role in Ireland’s struggle for independence.

-Join Us for an Exquisite Evening at Sabai!
+Join Us for an Evening at Sabai: 8:00 PM

 SATURDAY, MARCH 8TH